fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 # Unix Cheatsheet 🤓📗!

 Following in our cheatsheet series.
-We now tackle into Unix.
-As Web developers we live a lot in the terminal so knowing Unix commands is a key skill, so let's dive in!
+Today we tackle into Unix.
+As Web developers we live a lot in the terminal so knowing Unix commands is a key skill.
+Let's dive in!

 ## Terminal Basics - Commands

-Every command line command is actually a little computer program, even commands as simple as clear.
-These commands all tend to have the following structure:
+Every command line command is actually a little computer program, even with simple commands.
+These commands tend to have the following structure:

 ```js
     [command][options][arguments]
 ```

-- Your home directory (~) is the directory where your terminal always starts.
+Starting Tip: Your home directory (~) is the directory where your terminal always starts.

 **Basics Cheats**
 - Exit terminal with `Ctrl + D`
-- Do `tab` when writing and will autocomplete.
+- Press `tab` when writing and will autocomplete.
-- *ls -l*: long detailed info
+- `ls -l`: long detailed info
-- *wc*: word count. e.g. wc todo.txt
+- `wc`: word count. e.g. wc todo.txt
-- *cat*: The cat command is often used to print text files to the terminal, despite the fact that it’s really meant to **concatenate files**.
+- `cat`: The cat command is often used to print text files to the terminal, despite the fact that it’s really meant to **concatenate files**.
 E.g. cat todo.txt todo2.txt
 - You can see the contents of the file you created using either the `cat` program to display the contents, or the `less` program to open the file for viewing.
 After viewing with `less`, remember that you should hit `q` to get back to the terminal.
-- *head* and *tail*: There are also two easy to remember programs for glimpsing the beginning or end of a text file: head and tail.
+- `head` and `tail`: There are also two easy to remember programs for glimpsing the beginning or end of a text file: head and tail.
-- *>* output direction: s.
+- `>` output direction: s.
 One easy way to create a file is using **output redirection**.
 Output redirection stores text that would be normally printed to the command line in a text file.
 You can use output redirection by typing the greater-than sign (>) at the end of a command followed by the name of the new file that will contain the output from the proceeding command.
 E.g. echo "I'm in the file." > echo-out.txt
   - Looks like it worked!
 You can also append text to the **end of a file** using two greater-than signs *(>>).* Let’s try this feature out:
     - echo "I have been appended." >> echo-out.txt
 - Edit files:
-  - use *nano*: Control + O in order to save the changes you’ve made to the text file, or Control + X in order to exit nano and go back to the prompt.
+  - use `nano`: Control + O in order to save the changes you’ve made to the text file, or Control + X in order to exit nano and go back to the prompt.

 **Migration and Destroy**